A pet emergency is every dog and cat parent’s worst nightmare. According to CNBC, one-third of pets will experience an emergency each year (1).

 Step 5: Program the route to the veterinary hospital into your GPS.

 Step 7: During your ride to the pet hospital, keep your pet as calm and comfortable as possible while they are secured to the backseat or in a carrier.
 If you are the driver, stay safe and focus on the road.
+Only 16 percent of people use proper pet restraints while driving.
+Beat those statistics by using the proper equipment to keep you and your pet safe.

 Step 8: Upon your arrival to the pet emergency room, carefully lift or carry your pet from your vehicle.
 If you need assistance moving a heavy dog, call the emergency vet receptionist to ask for staff to assist with a stretcher or gurney.